Memphis Tigers men's basketball: Conference Player of the Year

+Conference Coach of the Year

 Memphis Tigers in the NBA

 Since the NBA draft began in 1947, 52 players from Memphis have been drafted, with an additional nine played after being signed as undrafted free agents.
 Of the 52 drafted players, 28 played in at least one NBA (or ABA) game.
 Memphis has produced 14 first-round picks, including 8 top-ten picks and one number-one pick (Derrick Rose).
 Three former Tigers have been named NBA All-Stars: Larry Kenon (twice), Penny Hardaway (4 times), and Derrick Rose (3 times).
 Four have gone on to win the NBA Championship: Win Wilfong with the St. Louis Hawks in 1958, William Bedford with the Detroit Pistons in 1990, Earl Barron with the Miami Heat in 2006, and James Wiseman with the Golden State Warriors in 2022.
 In 2010, Memphis became the second college to produce two consecutive NBA Rookie of the Year winners: Derrick Rose in 2009 and Tyreke Evans in 2010 (the first being North Carolina with winners Walter Davis in 1978 and Phil Ford in 1979).
 In 2011, Rose became the first former Tiger to be named the NBA Most Valuable Player.
 Many Memphis players since the 1960s that have gone undrafted or had unsuccessful NBA careers have also played in professional leagues in Europe, Asia and/or Latin America.

 Current NBA Players

-As of the 2022–23 NBA Season, seven former Tigers are currently signed to NBA rosters.
+As of the 2025–26 NBA Season, six former Tigers are currently signed to NBA rosters.